 Work.
 A concept and aspect of our lives that, for many, has had many twists and turns over the last year and a half.
 Whether it was reduced hours, job loss, or the work from home transition because of the pandemic, we have all been shaped and molded by collective trauma in 2020 and 2021.
 These aspects, along with many joining the Great Resignation, have led to added stress about our future work lives.
 This rising stress can lead to burnout.
+There are many ways to manage burnout at work.

 But what is burnout?
 Let’s get into it!